 Into the 1950s, print advertisements about Irish Coffee were published in San Francisco and the popularity of the drink quickly grew.
 It wasn’t until much later when it showed up and grew in popularity on the east coast in places like New York.

-Variations and Changes Over Time
+Variations of Irish Coffee Over Time

 So, what about variations of Irish Coffee over time?
 There are preferences of Bailey’s being added, shared with whiskey content in some ratio, or even used instead of whiskey.
 Some people add cinnamon and nutmeg.
 Some people garnish with chocolate shavings, or a sprinkling of brown sugar.